Iloperidone (Monograph)

 -

-Importance of patients immediately informing their clinician if they feel faint, lose consciousness, or have heart palpitations.
-Importance of counseling patients not to take iloperidone with other drugs that prolong the QT interval.
-Importance of instructing patients to inform clinicians that they are taking iloperidone before they take any new drug.
+Advise patients to immediately inform their clinician if they feel faint, lose consciousness, or have heart palpitations.
+Counsel patients not to take iloperidone with other drugs that prolong the QT interval.
+Instruct patients to inform clinicians that they are taking iloperidone before any new drug is taken.

 -